 - Indicator LEDs

-You must provide the high voltage supply rails yourself.
-We use four Delta Elektronika ES 0300-0.45 units in series with a centre tap for ground, but this option is rather expensive.
-A brew-your-own approach might work – an update from the 1980 Michael Meida regulator design using MOSFETs like this one from Pete Millett could be adapted – though this requires significantly more care as you have to handle mains voltages.
+You must provide the high voltage supply rails.
+Unless you have a suitable power supply already, one approach could be to use a circuit based on the 1980 Michael Meida regulator design using MOSFETs like this one from Pete Millett - though this requires significantly more care as you have to handle mains voltages.

-There are improvements that could be made to the circuit to fix some mistakes and short-sighted design choices, some of which are discussed below.
-If you do use it and/or adapt it, please let me know so I can get a warm fuzzy feeling!
+There are improvements that could be made to the circuit to fix some mistakes and design choices, some of which are discussed below.

-This was one of my earliest “big” electronics projects, and there were a few mistakes.
-The biggest one is the output monitor: as it is not buffered (in hindsight it should have been), the impedance of the ADC used to measure the monitor signal contributes to a voltage drop across the current limit resistor.
-The division ends up being more like 1/1000 instead of 1/100.
-This can be fixed by buffering the monitor output with an op-amp and the voltage drop across the current limit resistor can also be mitigated by using an active current limiter circuit instead of passive.
-It’s also possible to rely on the PA95 chips’ current limiter, which can be set with a resistor, but relying on a single failure point is not recommended.
-In fact, the passive current limit resistor approach is nice in principle because it almost always fails safe.
+This was one of my earliest "big" electronics projects, and I made a few mistakes.
+The biggest one is the output monitor: as it is not buffered, the impedance of the ADC used to measure the monitor signal contributes to a voltage drop across the current limit resistor.
+The division ends up being more like 1/1000 instead of 1/100 if an ADC with input impedance of a few kΩ is used.
+This can be fixed by buffering the monitor output with a voltage follower op-amp circuit and the voltage drop across the current limit resistor can also be mitigated by using an active current limiter circuit instead of passive.
+It's also possible to rely on the PA95 chips' current limiter, which can be set with a resistor, but relying on a single failure point is not recommended.
+The passive current limit resistor included in this design is nice because it almost always fails safe.